Type 1 Diabetes

-You can take insulin in one of the following ways:
+You can take insulin in the following ways:

-- Injection: Injectable insulin uses a vial and syringe.
+- Multiple daily injections (MDI): Injectable insulin uses a vial and syringe.
 With each injection, you use a syringe to get the correct dose of insulin out of the vial.
-Insulin can be injected into the fatty tissue of your belly, upper arm, thigh or buttocks.
+You can inject the insulin into the fatty tissue of your belly, upper arm, thigh or buttocks.
 Injections are usually the least expensive way to take insulin.

 - Pump: Insulin pumps are devices that deliver insulin continuously and on demand.
 They mimic the way your pancreas would naturally release insulin.
 Pumps deliver insulin through a tiny catheter (thin, flexible tube) that goes in your belly or another fleshy area of your body.